Milkshake Duck: Notable instances

+In 2018, journalist Quinn Norton was announced by The New York Times as their lead technology opinion writer, but the newspaper withdrew the offer the same day after a Twitterstorm revealed old posts from Norton using homophobic and racist slurs, and her friendship with a white supremacist known as weev.

 Shortly after his webcomic Strange Planet began to achieve viral success in early 2019, US cartoonist Nathan W. Pyle was described as an example of the milkshake duck phenomenon when a 2017 tweet of his was revealed that expressed anti-abortion views.
 Pyle said shortly afterward that he and his wife "have private beliefs as they pertain to our Christian faith.
 We believe separation of church and state is crucial to our nation flourishing", and were supporters of the Democratic Party.

 Rod Ponton, a lawyer and former prosecutor, went viral in 2021 as the "Zoom Cat Lawyer".
 Within a day, reports surfaced that he had previously "used federal agents to torment a former lover with drug raids and bogus charges" in 2014.

 In 2021, comedian Jensen Karp went viral for a tweet about finding what appeared to be a shrimp tail in his Cinnamon Toast Crunch cereal.
 He was later revealed as an alleged abuser by numerous other Twitter accounts.